RexJaeschke/user-documentation/guides/hack/08-shapes/01-intro.md

 The definition of a shape contains an ordered set of fields each of which has a name and a type.
 In this case, the shape consists of two `int` fields, with the names `'x'` and `'y'`, respectively.

 However, such a construct does not directly define a first-class type.
 Specifically, such a type **cannot** be used as a type-specifier (in any of the usual places such as in the type of a property, a function parameter, a function return, or a constraint).
-Instead, a shape definition can only be used as a type-to-be-aliased in an type-alias declaration.
 For example, the following use is not permitted:

 ```hack
 function f1(shape('x' => int, 'y' => int) $p1): void { … }  // DISALLLOWED